Portsmouth, Virginia Therapists

 History and culture are core aspects of the Portsmouth community, as evidenced by historic sites such as the Norfolk Naval Shipyard, Olde Town Historic District, and Hill House.
 This makes it a tourist hotspot for those who want to catch a glimpse of American history.

 While there are many great attributes of Portsmouth, it deals with mental health and economic challenges.
-For example, the poverty rate is at a disturbing 18.2 percent.
-This is much higher than the national poverty rate of 12.3 percent.
+For example, the poverty rate is at a disturbing 18.2%.
+This is much higher than the national poverty rate of 12.3%.
 Additionally, the significant amount of military personnel, veterans, and homeless people in the area provide mental health risk factors.
 It is crucial to understand the mental health issue in Portsmouth and how people can get treatment.

 The prevalence of serious mental illnesses is a national problem that is felt here in Portsmouth.
 According to Old Dominion University, 3.9% of adults in Portsmouth suffer from a serious mental illness.
 That adds up to 2,842 Portsmouth individuals living with conditions such as depression, anxiety, PTSD, schizophrenia, and bipolar disorder.

 There is a suicide risk in Portsmouth too.
-The suicide rate in the city is 6.3 percent.
-While this may be lower than the national rate of 13.4 percent, any rate is too high.
-The fact that anyone wants to take their lives in Portsmouth means that access to mental health treatment is necessary.
+The suicide rate in the city is 6.3%.
+While this may be lower than the national rate of 13.4%, any rate is too high.
+The fact that anyone wants to take their life in Portsmouth means that access to mental health treatment is necessary.

 These problems are caused by a variety of qualities of Portsmouth and the larger Hampton Roads area.
 For one, there is a significant military culture in the area.
 There are approximately 11,545 veterans living in Portsmouth.
 According to the Department of Veterans Affairs, veterans are twice as likely to die by suicide than civilians.
 Exposure to violence and combat can increase one’s risk of PTSD and depression.

 Homelessness is a major factor in Portsmouth’s mental health situation.
-Approximately 8.9 percent of homeless individuals in the Hampton Roads area suffer from a severe mental illness.
+Approximately 8.9% of homeless individuals in the Hampton Roads area suffer from severe mental illness.
 Homelessness is a significant contributor to mental health and suicide.
 A shocking 45% of the U.S. homeless population has a history of mental illness.

 The high rate of poverty is influential to the mental health issues in Portsmouth.
 According to the National Survey of Drug Use and Health, 2.5 million adults who live below the poverty line have a history of a serious mental illness.

 Another factor of mental illness is the demographics of Portsmouth.
-The city’s population is 54.6 percent African American.
-Unfortunately, there are certain mental health problems that are more common or severe in African American communities.
+The city’s population is 54.6% African American.
+Unfortunately, certain mental health problems are more common or severe in African-American communities.
 Here are some facts from the U.S. Department of Health and Human Services Office of Minority Health:

-- African Americans are 10 percent more likely to report suffering from serious mental distress than Non-Hispanic Whites.
+- African Americans are 10% more likely to report suffering from serious mental distress than non-Hispanic whites.

 - African Americans who live below the poverty level are three times more likely to report having psychological distress.

-- The suicide rate among African American children ages 10 to 14 increased at an alarming rate of 233 percent from 1980 to 1995.
+- The suicide rate among African American children ages 10 to 14 increased at an alarming rate of 233% from 1980 to 1995.

-It is vital for everyone in Portsmouth to have easy access to mental health professionals.
+Everyone in Portsmouth needs to have easy access to mental health professionals.